 Framework Agreement on Natural Gas Transmission

 The Operator is responsible for providing the Transmission Users with Natural Gas Transmission Services.
-The services provided by the Operator pertain to Natural Gas Transmission Services on an Firm Basis and Natural Gas Transmission Services on an Interruptible Basis, Services of Access to the Virtual Trading Point and other services, related to the ones mentioned above, pursuant to the specific provisions of the Network Code.
+The services provided by the Operator pertain to Natural Gas Transmission Services on a Firm Basis and Natural Gas Transmission Services on an Interruptible Basis, Services of Access to the Virtual Trading Point and other services, related to the ones mentioned above, pursuant to the specific provisions of the Network Code.
 The Operator shall provide said services based on a Framework Agreement for the Transmission of Natural Gas (Transmission Agreement).

 Transmission Agreements are entered into between: